BAA-Studios/SunnyFORM/README.md

 ## How To Use SunnyFORM

+1. Run `flutter build windows`, and note CastFORM version
-1. Clone the repository, and open in Visual Studio.
+2. Clone the repository, and open in Visual Studio.
 Set the build configuration to x64 (required for Flutter).
+3. In the top toolbar go to `Project > Properties > Build`, and modify the absolute paths for Fluttter build output and Visual C++ Redistributable libraries directories
-2. Navigate to `Package.wxs`, and under the `Package`tag, update the version number attribute
+3. Navigate to `Package.wxs`, and under the `Package`tag, update the version number attribute
+4. Check if the the folder structure in `CastFORM/build/windows/runner/Release` has changed, and update `Folders.wxs` accordingly
+5. Check if the file structure has changed, and update `AppComponents.wxs` accordingly

 ## How To Use HeatWave for Flutter Projects